5jt/Tatin/docs/source/develop.md

  -->

-## Developing with a running server
+## :fontawesome-solid-server: Developing with a running server

 You could run a Tatin server as an open Cider project and investigate what the code in the running server is doing, with Link saving any changes and additions you make.